Find all technical documents, fact sheets and a range of resources developed to assist with the efficient use of the NSHA

 To be used when there is an intention to lodge a sections 16 or 18 application under the Aboriginal Heritage Act 1972.

 This template is to be used by the proponent when engaging the Aboriginal Heritage Service Provider*.

 *Aboriginal heritage service providers are usually a company or person(s) who are appropriately qualified in a discipline directly relevant to the management of Aboriginal cultural heritage such as anthropology, archaeology, history or a related discipline and/or someone who has the cultural authority and heritage knowledge for the land in question.
 The template contract sets out the obligations of the Aboriginal heritage service provider when conducting an Aboriginal heritage survey under the NSHA.
 The contract mirrors relevant NSHA obligations to ensure outcomes are consistent with the requirements detailed in the NSHA.

-If you have any suggestions for the development of other resources or any questions about the use of these templates please contact the South West Settlement Heritage Director.
+If you have any suggestions for the development of other resources or any questions about the use of these templates please contact the South West Settlement Heritage team.

 If you experience difficulty opening any Word DOCs on this website, hover your cursor over the word document, right mouse click and select 'save target as' to download the Word DOC to your computer.

 Disclaimer: The NSHA resources listed here are templates only and do not constitute legal advice.
 You should seek legal or other professional advice before acting or relying on these resources.